DimWebDev/reading-list/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+In order for this application wo work properly you should also run this command which will enable the Server of this App.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\